Bloc/bloc-frontend-exercise/README.md

 The above is a suggestion of steps to follow, but you are not obligated to complete them in order.

-###Submitting your exercise
+### Submitting your exercise
 Clone this repository.
 It includes some useful starter files and assets.

 Attempt to implement as much of the exercise as possible, but restrict yourself to two hours.
 After two hours, stop and write a brief reflection on your work.
 Send your interviewer your reflection and a link to your repository within 1 week of receiving the exercise.

 We will get back to you with feedback ASAP.
 You are encouraged to review your submission with your mentor _after_ you submit and to continue working on the stretch goals for more practice.

-If you have questions or feedback about this exercise, email sanny@bloc.io.
+If you have questions or feedback about this exercise, let your mentor know or post on Slack.
 Happy hacking.